reactjs/react.dev/src/content/learn/updating-arrays-in-state.md

 * `slice` lets you copy an array or a part of it.
 * `splice` **mutates** the array (to insert or delete items).

-In React, you will be using `slice` (no `p`!) a lot more often because you don't want to mutate objects or arrays in state.
+In React, avoid using `splice` because you don't want to mutate objects or arrays in state.
+Instead you can use [`toSpliced`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/toSpliced), which is a non-mutating version of `splice`.
 [Updating Objects](/learn/updating-objects-in-state) explains what mutation is and why it's not recommended for state.

 </Pitfall>